JKSteel/Clemailer/README.md

 ## What you need

-- **Python 3.10+** — download from [python.org](https://www.python.org/downloads/).
-Tick "Add Python to PATH" during installation.
+- **Python 3.10+**
 - **A `credentials.json` file** from Google — see below.

 ---

 ## Getting your credentials.json

 You need to create a Google Cloud project and enable the Gmail API.
-It takes about 5 minutes.

 1. Go to [console.cloud.google.com](https://console.cloud.google.com) and sign in.
 2. Click the project dropdown at the top → **New Project** → give it any name → **Create**.